Electroneurodiagnostic Technology

 Salaries According to BLS

 Electroneurodiagnostic/Electroencephalographic Technology/Technologist majors often go into careers where salaries can range from $47,450 to $122,320 (25th to 75th percentile).
-This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Amount of Education Required for Careers Related to Electroneurodiagnostic Technology
+Amount of Education Required for Careers Related to Electroneurodiagnostic/Electroencephalographic Technology/Technologist

 Some careers associated with electroneurodiagnostic/electroencephalographic technology/technologist require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Education Level | Percentage of Workers |